getflourish/next-star/README.md

 ### Shared UserDefaults and Keychain access

-In order to make this repository work locally and deploying to a physical device, you'll have to replace all the `TEAM_ID` occurences in `next-star/next-star.entitlements`, `share-target/share-target.entitlements` and `next-star/Models/Constants.swift` files with your real `TEAM_ID`.
+In order to make this repository work locally and deploying to a physical device, you'll have to replace all the `TEAM_ID` occurrences in `next-star/next-star.entitlements`, `share-target/share-target.entitlements` and `next-star/Models/Constants.swift` files with your real `TEAM_ID`.

 You can see the affected files here: https://github.com/JayKid/next-star/commit/987728700490000000df443c50cb84b7d07021c2